davidshq/awesome-bitclout/README.md

 ## Browser Extensions
 - [BitClout Plus](https://github.com/iPaulPro/BitCloutPlus) - Paul Burke's browser extension that extends the BitCloud featureset.
 Includes sell buttons, price in BTCLT, # of holders, % coin per holder, positional ranking of holders, founders fee, and so on.
+- [GoDo BitClout Extension](https://github.com/godocompany/bitclout-extension) - Similar to BitClout Plus but appears to have a more limited featureset.

 ## BitClout Accounts to Follow